 Witty dialogue or wordplay can be a creative element to your videos, but if no one is listening, the story is lost on your customers.
 A big majority (85%) of videos on Facebook are watched without sound.
 Test your team to tell a story without sound.
 If you do have important dialogue in your video, ensure that the video is captioned properly and will appear for users as they scroll through their newsfeed.

-Add Visual Content to Your SEO and Digital Marketing Strategy with A Top Melbourne SEO Agency
+Add Visual Content to Your SEO and Digital Marketing Strategy with A Top SEO Specialist Melbourne